-Do not hesitate to contact me for assistance with assignments before or after class or via David Manley.
+Do not hesitate to contact me for assistance with assignments or for other questions.
 I am there to help you to succeed and make the best out of your learning experience.
+In short, come see and talk to me during office hours, should you be on campus, or send me an email.
+I will respond to email messages as soon as possible, usually within 24 hours, with the exception of weekends and holidays.